VerifyTests/Verify/docs/mdsource/comparer.source.md

 # Comparer

-Comparers are use to non-text files.
+Comparers are used to compare non-text files.

 ## Custom Comparer

 Using a custom comparer can be helpful when a result has changed, but not enough to fail verification.
-For examples when rendering images/forms on different operating systems.
+For example when rendering images/forms on different operating systems.

 For samples purposes case insensitive string comparison will be used: